PaulMayero/SingleViewApp/README.md

 Note: Use Python3 within the virtualenvironment
 5. Activate your virtualenvironment by running `source venv/bin/activate`  on your terminal prompt
 6. Pip install all the project packages by running `pip install -r requirements.txt`
 7. Install Postgres on your device as per your OS of use.
+Then get into the postgres terminal by running `sudo su postgres -c psql`
+8. Once inside the postgres terminal, create the user `bmat` with password also `bmat`.
+The command will be as follows `CREATE USER bmat WITH PASSWORD 'bmat';`
+9. Then alter the role of `bmat` to be able to create the database the app will use as follows : `ALTER ROLE bmat WITH CREATEDB;`
+10. Switch to the role `bmat` as follows ` SET ROLE 'bmat';`
+11. At this point create the database used by the app with the role of `bmat` by running `CREATE DATABASE musical_works;`
+12. exit the postgres terminal by running `\q`
-8. Move into `musicalsingleview` Directory by `cd musicalsingleview/`
+13. Move into `musicalsingleview` directory by `cd musicalsingleview/`
-9.Run ` python manage.py migrate` then `python manage.py makemigrations` then finally ` python manage.py migrate` to create the tables used by the app.
+14. Run ` python manage.py migrate` then `python manage.py makemigrations` then finally ` python manage.py migrate` to create the tables used by the app.
-10. Run `python manage.py runserver` to start the django server
+15. Run `python manage.py runserver` to start the django server

 ## How to ingest data
 Data in the folder csvFileFolder is meant to be ingested into the Postgres Database.